ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 moisture.
 For the soil moisture response, an empirical relationship is used for both litter decay and soil organic matter breakdown.

+TODO - Expand this intro to cover the sections I am adding

 :::{admonition} In progress 🛠️

 The representation of soil microbial communities has still not been finalised.
 Once this